Zeekb/umascanner/README.md

 ---

-## Step 2: Prepare and Organize Your Screenshots
+## Step 2: Prepare Your Screenshots

 1. Put all your loose game screenshots into the `data/input_images` folder.
-2. Next, run a script that will automatically organize your screenshots into folders for each character.
-A simple way to do this is to open the `src` folder in your file explorer, click on the address bar, type `cmd` and press Enter.
-This will open a **Command Prompt** in the correct folder.
-Then, type the following command and press Enter:

-    ```bash
-    python folder_creator.py
-    ```
+The system will automatically organize them when you run `image_processor.py` in step 3.

 **A quick note:**